 Visit Residential Licenses & Permits: Additions and Improvements for current permit fees.

-You can also visit the the 5th floor of the HSBC Bank Place (10250–101 Street) between 8am-4:30pm Monday to Friday for assistance in filling out the required permit application forms, or contact 311 and ask for a Development Technical Advisor or Building Technical Advisor.
+You can also visit the Edmonton Service Centre, 2nd Floor, 10111 104 Avenue NW, Edmonton, between 8am and 4:30pm Monday to Friday for assistance in filling out the required permit application forms, or contact 311 and ask for a Development Technical Advisor or Building Technical Advisor.

 Many secondary suites that exist in Edmonton are illegal suites because: